Ulster University at Coleraine: History

 It was suggested that this was part of a unionist agenda by Terence O'Neill, the then Prime Minister of Northern Ireland, to draw nationalist communities from the West into the East and to help break them up.
 There was no substantial evidence to back up this claim, however it was the idea that led to a number of protests and rallying in opposition.
 As violent protests continued, the result was that the recommendation of the Lockwood Report (named after the chairman of the committee which produced it, Sir John Francis Lockwood, Master of Birkbeck College, London and former Vice-Chancellor of the University of London) was accepted by vote.
 The Troubles began shortly afterwards, and resulted in O'Neill leaving the office of Prime Minister, allegedly after being forced to resign.

 The campus was founded as the New University of Ulster in 1968 as Northern Ireland's second university, its establishment being inspired by the 1965 Lockwood Report.
 In 1969, Magee College was incorporated into the university, making Coleraine the primary campus of a multi-centre university.
 After the university opened it was decided that students at Magee College studying their degrees would not transfer to Coleraine as they had previously done after two years of study with Trinity College Dublin.

 To meet demand, subjects like French and German were offered in a separate subject called West European Studies.
 A number of other similar arts subjects were intended to commence at Coleraine, such as East European Studies, Irish Studies, Asian Studies and American Studies.
 These subject areas typically included history, two or more languages, social sciences and geography.
 However, these subject areas were never fully developed and were offered only as short courses.
 However, individual subjects in Asian and American Literature and History were developed.

 In 1984, Coleraine retained the headquarters role in a merger with the Ulster Polytechnic at Jordanstown.

-Location

-The campus is located just north of the market town of Coleraine in County Londonderry and near to the coastal resorts of Portstewart and Portrush.
-Together these three towns make up an area known as the 'Triangle'.
-The campus is also a short drive from the spectacular Causeway Coast; one of the most scenic stretches of coastline in Europe.
-The Causeway Coast is an area of outstanding beauty, which boasts the Giant's Causeway (UNESCO World Heritage site), the oldest whiskey distillery in the world (Old Bushmills Distillery), blue flag beaches and championship golf courses.
-There are also ample opportunities for hiking, fishing and boating.
-The towns of Portstewart and Portrush are where most students reside and where the nightlife and entertainment is centred.
-These lively towns have plenty of pubs and clubs attracting tourists and students alike.